Item Sizing

 fit within its parent without overflow.
 Because the

-and itemWidth
+itemHeight and itemWidth are both

 scaled down at the same rate, a carousel using

-simply treats the
+stretch-scale simply treats the

-as an aspect
+itemHeight and itemWidth as an aspect

 ratio.
 This means that a height and width of 100 and 200,